naman16/naman-sogani.github.io/docs/Implementing CNAPP: Day 2 Focus Areas.md

 * Identify all cloud IAM roles that performed read actions on a high (above 15\) number of services in the production OU in the last 24 hours
 * Identify all EC2 instances that are publicly exposed and attempted to create an IAM user with access keys and admin privileges

-## Operational Workflows And Technology Integrations
+## Operational Workflows and Technology Integrations

 Operational workflows and technology integrations are important in ensuring that the insights generated by CNAPP tools are actioned efficiently and timely, thereby bridging the gap between identifying security issues and practical risk mitigation.
 This involves aspects such as:

-* Defining remediation requirements by environment and criticality (see details in section [IaC And Secret Scanning](#iac-and-secret-scanning))
+* Defining remediation requirements by environment and criticality (see details in section [IaC and Secret Scanning](#iac-and-secret-scanning))
 * Classifying issues and routing them to the appropriate remediation owners
 * Setting up integrations with existing tools and workflows
 * Providing remediation support